HTML, CSS, and Dependency Direction

 What this generalized, simplified, opinionated table aims to show is that yes, we seem to be heading to a 1:1 relationship between HTML and CSS—as in one template, one style sheet—but no, so far the only use case where we’ve actually seen this is the classical one-pager.

-Intuitively, we all know this: On the one-pager extreme, clearly it doesn’t matter really how badly we mess up either HTML or CSS.
+Intuitively, we all know this: On the one-pager extreme, clearly it doesn’t matter how badly we mess up either HTML or CSS.
 It’s pretty simple to work with one-pagers.
-On the other hand, with a complex website, to this day is there a magnitude of difference between performing HTML and CSS changes—one, CSS edits, “goes really fast” (and in this complex environment sometimes wrong), the other, HTML updates, often consists of searching the entire code base and alerting other teams.
+On the other hand, with a complex website, to this day is there a magnitude of difference between performing HTML and CSS changes—one, CSS edits, “goes really fast” (and in this complex environment sometimes wrong), the other, HTML updates, often consists of searching the entire code base and partnering up with other teams.

-We may well talk dependency direction but we wouldn’t be very smart if we ignored that in one case, we need to update one style sheet, and in another, we need to update ten thousand documents or twenty template files.
-(That is the motivation for good maintainability, and my very own maintainability research.)
+We may well talk dependency direction but we wouldn’t be smart if we ignored that in one case, we need to update one style sheet, and in another, we need to update ten thousand documents or twenty template files.
+(That is the motivation for good maintainability, and something that drives my own maintainability research.)

 Then, however, a full redo and relaunch is still always on the table; in the best case because of a strategic re-orientation that requires to design and code anew; in the worst case because of severe mistakes, whether through inexperience and incompetence or through short-term thinking, like “fire and forget.”
 (I’m working on my harshness.)